-Today, Jeff is executive chairman of the board of priceline.com, the incredibly successful travel discount web site.
+Today, Jeff is executive chair of the board of priceline.com, the incredibly successful travel discount web site.
 Based in Norwalk, Connecticut, priceline.com is regarded as one of the leading U.S. travel services for value-conscious leisure travelers.
 Jeff served as the company’s CEO from 2002 until late 2013, when he left the CEO role as part of a long-term succession plan.

-As a nonexecutive chairman, Jeff no longer oversees priceline on a day-to-day basis.
+As a nonexecutive chair, Jeff no longer oversees priceline on a day-to-day basis.
 “I work on governance matters and higher-level strategic issues.”
 Jeff says.
-“I have additional time to focus on some other endeavors—I’m currently building a private investment business and also spend time working for my alma mater as the chairman of the board of trustees at St. Lawrence University.”
+“I have additional time to focus on some other endeavors—I’m currently building a private investment business and also spend time working for my alma mater as the chair of the board of trustees at St. Lawrence University.”

 Jeff notes that his experience at S&C has helped him throughout his career.
 “The training you get in transactional environments at a firm like S&C is at the highest levels,” he says.
 S&C helped Jeff adopt an analytical mind-set that, he explains, allowed him to be “more engaged in the deal process and think more quickly on my feet.”
 And priceline.com is transactionally very active, executing numerous merger-and-acquisition, financing and marketing deals during Jeff’s tenure at the company; the skills he honed on transactions at S&C got a considerable workout.